aimer63/fire/data/data_metrics.md

 If you specify an investment horizon (`-n`/`--years`), the script:

-- Calculates rolling window metrics for every possible N-year period in the dataset.
+- Calculates rolling window metrics for every possible `n` years period in the dataset.
 - For each asset, computes and reports:
-  - **Expected Annualized Return:** Mean of annualized returns across all windows.
+  - **Expected Annualized Return:** Average of annualized returns across all windows.
   - **StdDev of Annualized Returns:** Standard deviation of annualized returns across windows.
-  - **Average Annualized Volatility:** Mean of annualized standard deviation within each window.
+  - **Average Annualized Volatility:** Average across all windows of annualized standard deviation of returns within each window.
   - **Failed Windows (%):** Percentage of windows with negative return.
   - **Number of Windows:** Count of rolling windows analyzed.
 - Identifies and prints the worst, median, and best windows for each asset.